Food Safety Compliance: Can I Track Production Across All Food Plants?

 It’s no misnomer that developing a comprehensive, dynamic food safety and compliance program can be an overwhelming effort, especially when more than one plant is involved.
 Managing testing processes, tracking data points, fostering quick and accurate communication of results, taking corrective actions and implementing verification activities are all critical components of a compliant and successful plan.

 To this end, it is essential to promote organization-wide transparency.
 Innovative technology can eliminate the need for manual, time-consuming and error-prone processes, equipping users to tackle food safety challenges head on.
-Smart food safety software like CONTROL offers dynamic capabilities, such as:
+Smart food safety software like CONTROL-PRO offers dynamic capabilities, such as:

 Visualizing control points on intuitive floor plans